sipeha/Dissertation_Chapter_5/README.md

-This repo is for **something**

-This is a good place to include things like - what JAGS/NIMBLE/R version and OS did you run this code on.
-With what settings.
-How long did it take.
-How much juice did it take.
+This repo is for Hannah Sipe's dissertation Chapter 5 titled 'Reintroduction strategy development and evaluation for a threatened grassland passerine using decision analysis'.